 The main reason to use an ILIT is to entirely separate the value of your life insurance from the value of your estate.
 However, there are also some drawbacks.
 You cannot change an ILIT once you create it.
 You must make any adjustments in another ILIT and dissolve the first one.

 But out of all your options.
 The ILIT is the easiest type of trust to use for premium financing.
+It also helps avoid premium financing risk.

 How Does an Irrevocable Life Insurance Trust for Premium Financing Work?